 Among Chris’ notable achievements are his projects in the realm of culture, specifically art and performing arts.
 Performing arts projects throughout North America include Orchestra Hall in Minneapolis; the Young Centre for Performing Arts in Toronto’s Distillery District; the Arthur Miller/Walgreen Drama Center at the University of Michigan; the Goodman Theatre in Chicago; the Adams Center; Sprague Hall at Yale University; the expansion of the Jenny Belzberg Theatre for Banff Centre for Art and Creativity; and the renovation and expansion of Toronto’s historic Massey Hall.
 This work has received awards for design excellence and innovation, including Architectural Record’s “Good Design is Good Business” Award for both Orchestra Hall in Minnesota and the Young Centre in Toronto, and a Lieutenant Governor’s Ontario Heritage Award for Massey Hall.

 In parallel to the cultural projects, Chris has also developed deep expertise in the design of state-of-the-art tall buildings.
 This work includes the LEED Gold NC certified 18 York Street (PwC Tower) and Bremner Tower as part of the Southcore Financial Centre in Toronto, as well as 180 Queen West, which included the Federal Judicial Centre fit-up, the first Canadian project to receive a LEED CI certification.

-His current projects include refurbishments and upgrades to Toronto’s historic Massey Hall; the expansion of the Eric Harvey Theatre for Banff Centre for Art and Creativity; and the adaptive reuse and transformation of Calgary’s Centennial Planetarium into the Contemporary Calgary Art Gallery; and the expansion and modernization of Arts Commons in Calgary.
+His current projects include refurbishments and upgrades to Toronto’s historic Massey Hall; the adaptive reuse and transformation of Calgary’s Centennial Planetarium into the Contemporary Calgary Art Gallery; and the expansion and modernization of Arts Commons in Calgary.